 Files implementing UDFs must be compiled and installed on the

 host where the server runs.
-This process is described below
+This process is described here for

 If a UDF will be referred to in statements that will be replicated to slave servers, you must ensure that every slave also has the function available.
-Otherwise, replication will fail on the slaves when they attempt to invoke the function.
+Otherwise, replication fails on the slaves when they attempt to invoke the function.

 The immediately following instructions are for Unix.
 Instructions for Windows are given later in this section.